-The ninth Global Accessibility Awareness Day (GAAD) takes place on Thursday May 21 2020 in order to get people worldwide talking, thinking and learning about digital access and inclusion.
+RNIB celebrated the 10th Global Accessibility Awareness Day (GAAD) with social media shares and some top tips to get everyone talking, thinking and learning about digital access and inclusion.